Topic outline

 • Step 1

-If you have a health concern and do not have a doctor or nurse practitioner or cannot access your doctor or nurse practitioner, call VTAC at 1-844-727-6404.
+If you have a health concern and do not have a family physician or nurse practitioner or cannot access your regular primary care provider, call VTAC at 1-844-727-6404.

-*If you think you may be experiencing a life-threatening emergency such as a suspected heart attack, suspected stroke, major bleeding or severe breathing problems, call 9-1-1 immediately.
+*If you think you or somebody with you may be experiencing a life-threatening emergency such as a suspected heart attack, suspected stroke, major bleeding, reduced consciousness or severe breathing problems, call 9-1-1 immediately.

 • Step 2